yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 Our research has been supported by NSF, GitHub and Vanderbilt Immersion.
-Our work has been mainly published in top venues in Software Engineering (e.g., ICSE, FSE, TSE, TOSEM), sometimes in Systems, HCI and Psychology (e.g., ASPLOS, CSCW, JMIR).
+Our work has been mainly published in top venues in Software Engineering (e.g., ICSE, FSE, TSE, TOSEM), also in Systems, HCI and Psychology (e.g., UbiComp, ASPLOS, CSCW, JMIR).
 We have received three ACM SIGSOFT Distinguished Paper Awards (ICSE 2019, FSE 2023, ICSE 2024).